 Every culture has its own unique brilliance and strength.
-MICA Group brings other “minerals” – in the form of partners – to our projects so that, when combined, cultures and nations form the strongest of rocks.
+MICA Group brings other “minerals” – in the form of partners – to our projects so cultures and nations form the strongest of rocks.

 In 2017, MICA became a 501(c)(3) tax exempt organization in its own right.
-Although Chief Mankiller passed away in 2010, MICA President and CEO Della Warrior ensures that the Founders’ vision of strong, culturally rich, sovereign Native communities guides MICA today.
+Chief Mankiller passed away in 2010, and current MICA President and CEO Della Warrior ensures that the founders’ vision of strong, culturally rich, sovereign Native communities continues to guide MICA today.

 With working relationships with over 300 Tribal Nations, federal agencies, NGOs, mission-aligned corporations, and private philanthropy, MICA is well-positioned to encourage tribes and tribal communities to dream big for their people and to support them in mobilizing resources to make these dreams achievable.